top of page

 • Inability to control bowels or urine

-Remember that one or two bad days is okay, but when the bad days far outnumber the good AND when your family can no longer look at one another in the eye and say that she is enjoying life, then the time truly has come.
+Remember that one or two bad days is okay, but when the bad days far outnumber the good AND when your family can no longer look at one another in the eye and say that your pet is enjoying life, the time truly has come.

 When the time has come...